How to help your child or teenager cultivate a healthy body image

 Teach critical thinking when it comes to what they see

 This one is so important and will set them up with skills for the rest of their life.
 Talk about beauty ideals and how they’re designed to be unattainable (so that you’ll buy things).
-Talk about how images in magazines, movies and social media have been deliberately constructed to make a person look good (like with certain angles and lighting) and how they use photoshop (most of the time, the person doesn’t look like that in real life).
-Talk about how everyone has imperfections – and how imperfections are what make us ‘us’.
+Talk about how images in magazines, movies and social media have been deliberately constructed to make a person look good (like with certain angles and lighting) and how they use Photoshop (most of the time, the person doesn’t look like that in real life).
+Talk about how everyone has imperfections – and how imperfections are what makes us ‘us’.

 Role model good behaviour